monarchwadia/site-chat-rag/gripenotes.md

     // Issue 1: newMessages has duplicated the `m` message here, leading to unreliable history.
     // Issue 2: I don't have access to just the new responses.
 Since we're manually managing history, this is a problem, because clippings need to be removed from the history for each chat run.
 ```

+Looks like a Ragged bug.
+Need to fix this first.